bhishanpdl/Project_Fraud_Detection/README_detailed.md

 # Author's Comments on Imbalanced Dataset
-In this project I have dealt with various usual machine learning classifiers such as `Logistic Regression`, `Support Vector Classifier`, `Decision Tree Classifier`, `Random Forest Classifier`, `K-Nearest Neighbours Classifier` with and without resampling methods (upsampling SMOTE and downsampling) and with and without grid search (Grid Search and Randomized Search).
-All these methods works only when we have label column which tells whether the transaction is fraud or not.
+In this project I have dealt with various usual machine learning classifiers such as `Logistic Regression`, `Support Vector Classifier`, `Decision Tree Classifier`, `Random Forest Classifier`, `K-Nearest Neighbors Classifier` with and without resampling methods (upsampling SMOTE and downsampling) and with and without grid search (Grid Search and Randomized Search).
+All these resampling methods works only when we have label column which tells whether the transaction is fraud or not.
 But in real life we have label column only for training data and we do not have label for the test set.
 Here we should note that the test set is highly imbalanced, there are only very few fraud cases and rest of them are non-fraud.
-We dont know which transactionsa are fraud or not and thus can not downsample or upsample.
+We don't know which transactionsa are fraud or not and thus can not downsample or upsample.
 When I did all the classification modelling on imbalanced training and test on imbalanced test set, I got zero recall (basically model predicts everything as non-fraud).
-If I do modelling on resampled data and test on imbalanced it will also not work because we are simply violating the first principle of machine learning: Training and Test data must come from same distribution.
+If I do modelling on resampled data and test on imbalanced it will also not work because we are simply violating the assumption of machine learning: Training and Test data must come from same distribution.

 To deal with imbalanced dataset, we can not use usual machine learning techniques.
 However, there are some specialized machine learning techniques we can use for imbalanced dataset.
-In this project I have used two of these algorightms called `Local Outliers Factor (LOF)` and `Isolation Forest`.
-These algorithms does not give results as good as resampling methods but they have advantage that we can test these algorigthms on imbalanced dataset.
+In this project I have used two of these algorithms called `Local Outliers Factor (LOF)` and `Isolation Forest`.
+These algorithms does not give results as good as resampling methods but they have advantage that we can test these algorithms on imbalanced dataset.
 Out of 98 frauds in my test set, using `LOF` gave me 3 correct frauds and `Isolation Forest` gave me 25 correct frauds.
 In comparison, all of the usual machine learning methods gave me 0 correct frauds out of 98 frauds in imbalanced dataset.

 **Update** After doing usual machine learning algorithms, I again did a follow up with gradient boosting methods.
 Scikiit learn has a simple boosting algorithm `GradientBoostingClassifier` and there are other specialized libraries just to do the boosting algorithms.
 Out of those libraries I used `xgboost`, `lightgbm`, and `catboost` classifiers.